 Recently, several area dentists have introduced individualized sterile packs that contain common disposable items like treatment gloves, protective patient towels, gauze, cotton balls and suction devices.

-One of the first dentists in the area to use them was Benjamin Fiss, DDS, who uses sterile packs because he believes “as dentists, we must voluntarily raise the standard of care to protect our patients.
+One of the first dentists in the area to use them was Benjamin Fiss, DDS, who began our practice.
+He uses sterile packs because he believes “as dentists, we must voluntarily raise the standard of care to protect our patients.
 Items that come in bulk have a greater chance of cross contamination.”

 Using sterile packs eliminates that risk.
-Dr. Fiss observes that patients are reassured when a new pack of supplies is opened in front of them prior to treatment.
+Our team observes that patients are reassured when a new pack of supplies is opened in front of them prior to treatment.

 Clean Waterlines With Quality Purification Technology

 As health care professionals, we continually fight to maintain the cleanest environment for infection control and patient safety.
-Dr. Fiss has been using water purification in his practice since early 2000.
-Currently, Dr. Fiss uses the DentaPure® microbiological dental unit waterline purification cartridge to meet and exceed the water quality recommendations set forth by the EPA.
-To learn more about the importance of water purification and the technology used in Dr. Fiss’ office, check out our blog, Clean Waterlines With Quality Purification Technology for Dentistry.
+Our team has been using water purification in his practice since early 2000.
+Currently, we use the DentaPure® microbiological dental unit waterline purification cartridge to meet and exceed the water quality recommendations set forth by the EPA.
+To learn more about the importance of water purification and the technology used in our office, check out our blog, Clean Waterlines With Quality Purification Technology for Dentistry.

 Air Dis-Infection in Our Office – Novaerus Technology